alexjj/Old-alexjj.com/content/pages/setup.md

 A couple of Raspberry Pis about.
 One acting as DNS via [pi-hole](https://pihole.net), the other varies between RetroPie emulator box, and general purpose linux box.

+Also have a i3 NUC that isn't doing anything.
+Used to use it as a PVR with over the air TV.
+Windows 7 had Windows Media Center that worked pretty well for PVR and pulled channel listings - that was axed in Windows 10.

 I really like my Kindle Paperwhite.
 I started a list of the [books]({filename}books.md) I've read.

 ### Previous Hardware